kjellalmgren/pingservices/pingservices-readme.md

 ## Docker swarm visualizer

 Alex Ellis has done a create job to helped build a visualizer for docker swarms.
-Get the image from docker hub by executing the following command att the manager machine (master).
+Get the image from docker hub by executing the following command att the manager machine (manager).
 Alex has a lot of information at github, worth reading.

 	$ docker login #obviously...
 	$ docker docker pull alexellis2/visualizer-arm:latest